 \textbf{FD Loss:} The CIIF sharing strategy can benefit the feature up-sampling process in the HR depth estimation task.
 To further enhance the structural details in the HR depth prediction, we propose the FD loss as a structural regularization to help two tasks learn common scene structural knowledge.
-Although ODIs and their corresponding depth maps are two different representations for the same scene with high geometric similarity, simply applying feature similarity loss, \eg, cosine similarity loss, introduces unnecessary textural knowledge and thus destroys the smoothness of the depth map.
-To address it, we propose to first transform the HR feature in the RGB part of ODI SR network to simulate the HR feature in the HR depth estimation network.
-As shown in Fig.~\ref{fig:fdloss}, given an HR feature $F^{\mathrm{RGB}}_{\mathrm{HR}}$ as input, an encoder consisting of three convolutional layers and ReLU activation functions is applied to obtain a transformed feature $F^{\mathrm{T}}_{\mathrm{HR}}$.
+Although ODIs and their corresponding depth maps are two different representations of the same scene with high geometric similarity, simply applying feature similarity loss, \eg, cosine similarity loss, introduces unnecessary textural knowledge and thus destroys the smoothness of the depth map.
+As shown in Fig.~\ref{fig:fdloss}, we first transform the HR feature in the RGB part of the ODI SR network to simulate the HR feature in the HR depth estimation network.
+Given an HR feature $F^{\mathrm{RGB}}_{\mathrm{HR}}$ as input, an encoder consisting of three convolutional layers and ReLU activation functions is applied to obtain a transformed feature $F^{\mathrm{T}}_{\mathrm{HR}}$.
 We then aim to maximize the cosine similarity between $F^{\mathrm{T}}_{\mathrm{HR}}$ and HR feature $F^{\mathrm{DE}}_{\mathrm{HR}}$ from the HR depth estimation network.
 FD loss can be formulated as follows: To supervise the transformed feature $F^{\mathrm{T}}_{\mathrm{HR}}$, we cascade a convolutional layer to process $F^{\mathrm{T}}_{\mathrm{HR}}$ and output HR transformed depth map $D^{\mathrm{T}}_{\mathrm{HR}}$.
-Then we down-sample $D^{\mathrm{T}}_{\mathrm{HR}}$ with the max-pooling operation $\mathrm{M}$ and supervise it using the LR depth GT map $D^{\mathrm{GT}}_{\mathrm{LR}}$ with Berhu loss $\mathcal{B}$~\cite{LambertLacroix2016TheAB}, formulated as follows:
+Then we down-sample $D^{\mathrm{T}}_{\mathrm{HR}}$ with the max-pooling operation $\mathrm{M}$ and supervise it using the LR depth GT map $D^{\mathrm{GT}}_{\mathrm{LR}}$ with Berhu loss $\mathcal{B}$~\cite{laina2016deeper}, formulated as follows:

-where c is a threshold hyper-parameter and set to 0.2 empirically~\cite{Jiang2021UniFuseUF}.
+where c is a threshold and set to 0.2 empirically~\cite{Jiang2021UniFuseUF}.